To navigate through this page please use the dropdown menu which will help you navigate to the section you are interested in.

 What do you expect the blinds or shutters on your project to achieve?
 Do you know all of the benefits that blinds and shutters could provide for you?
 Which are the most important?

 Blinds and shutters can perform many functions and this list is intended to help you identify the issues rather than direct you to a specific type of product.
-It is unlikely that a single product will achieve every requirement and in many cases two shading systems may be required.
-Therefore it is necessary to prioritise needs and check them against the products you have selected.
+It is unlikely that a single product will achieve every requirement and in some cases two shading systems may be required.
+Therefore it is necessary to prioritise needs and check them when selecting your product.

 |Master override of automated system and wind